LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ### Lodging, the venue, and parties are miles apart

-In order to attend all the events, attendees were required to travel multi-kilometer distances between remote locations multiple times per day amongst big-city traffic.
+In order to attend all events attendees were required to travel multi-kilometer distances between remote locations multiple times per day amongst big-city traffic.

-Ubering everywhere gets expensive, public transit is usually confusing and indeterminate and renting a car is another huge hassle + $$$.
+Ubering everywhere gets expensive, public transit is usually confusing and indeterminate and renting a car is another huge hassle + more $$$.

 Rails World provided shuttles for some but I saw this as an opportunity to do it a simpler way and just walk everywhere.